 The Swedish temple of flat-pack is the obvious go-to for certain things in life: cube storage shelves, reasonably priced rugs and, of course, meatballs.
 But would it be your first thought for mattress shopping?

-Perhaps because it’s known for its cheap prices, many of us wouldn’t consider shopping at Ikea if we’re looking for a quality mattress.Ìý
+Perhaps because it’s known for its cheap prices, many of us wouldn’t consider shopping at Ikea if we’re looking for a quality mattress.

-Ikea mattresses tend to be among the more affordable options in our mattress test, with seven queen- or double-sized models that all cost under $1400, in our test alone.
+Ikea mattresses tend to be among the more affordable options in our mattress test – the nine queen- and double-sized models we’ve reviewed all cost under $1400.

 But since our testing regularly reveals that cheaper products often match or outperform more expensive ones, it raises the question: should Ikea be at the top of your list for mattress shopping?

 Ikea mattresses are definitely worth considering – some more than others.
-Just make sure you’re buying the best that the Swedish retailer has to offer.Ìý
+Just make sure you’re buying the best that the Swedish retailer has to offer.

 “But for some of the more expensive Ikea mattresses, you can probably find a better product for the same price from a different brand.”